Larry Campbell (Canadian politician)

-Larry W. Campbell (born 28 February 1948) is a Canadian politician who was the 37th mayor of Vancouver, Canada, from 2002 until 2005, and a member of the Senate of Canada from 2005 until his retirement in 2023.
+Larry W. Campbell (born February 28, 1948) is a Canadian politician who was the 37th mayor of Vancouver, Canada, from 2002 until 2005, and a member of the Senate of Canada from 2005 until his retirement in 2023.

 Before he was mayor, Campbell worked for the RCMP as a police officer, and in 1969, he was transferred to the Vancouver detachment.
 From 1973, he served as a member of the force's drug squad.

 Starting in 1981, Campbell worked for the Vancouver District Coroner's office and in 1996 was appointed BC Chief Coroner, a post in which he served until 2000.

 Early career

 Originally from Ontario and of Scottish descent, after high school Campbell's grandfather found him a job digging ditches for coaxial cable.
 Later he was a steel worker as a hand riveter in a boxcar plant in Hamilton.
 He joined the RCMP on a bet with a Hamilton municipal police officer.
 He spent about three years in uniform, but did not like to issue traffic tickets.
 He was transferred to the drug squad in Vancouver where he worked in street enforcement mainly regarding heroin, including undercover work.
 He started a drug squad in Langley.
 Throughout his RCMP tenure, he never laid a single marijuana charge.

 After serving in the RCMP for 12 years, the provincial chief coroner told him that the new Canadian Charter of Rights and Freedoms would negatively impact his drug enforcement efforts and convinced him to become Vancouver's coroner.
 During the emerging AIDS pandemic, he became a strong advocate for progressive harm reduction policies, quipping that needle exchanges causing drug addiction "is like flies causing garbage".
 He served for 20 years, retiring as chief coroner for the province.

 As the city's former chief coroner, his life inspired a popular CBC Television drama called Da Vinci's Inquest.
 The show was later followed by a spinoff, Da Vinci's City Hall, in which the Da Vinci character followed his real-life counterpart into politics.
+He was also one of several coroners who dismissed the murders of several indigenous women in the Downtown Eastside of Vancouver between 1967 and 1985 as "unnatural and accidental."

 Mayor

 Campbell was elected mayor in the 2002 Vancouver municipal election as a member of the Coalition of Progressive Electors, by a large margin of 58% to 30% for his nearest opponent.

 Shortly after Campbell's election, divisions began to emerge within his COPE party between a centrist group, led by Campbell and a more left-wing group.
-On 14 December 2004, Campbell and councillors Jim Green, Raymond Louie and Tim Stevenson announced that they would form an independent caucus within COPE.
+On December 14, 2004, Campbell and councillors Jim Green, Raymond Louie and Tim Stevenson announced that they would form an independent caucus within COPE.
 The media quickly dubbed the bloc the "COPE Light" councillors (in contrast to the "COPE Classic" councillors).
 In 2005, the moderate group formed the centre-left Vision Vancouver party, but Campbell announced he would not run for re-election.